davegutz/myStateOfCharge/SOC_Particle/README.md

 ## Accuracy

 1. Current Sensor
- a.
-Gain - component calibration at install
+   1. Gain - component calibration at install
- b.
-Bias - component calibration at install
+   2. Bias - component calibration at install
- c.
-Drift - Tweak test (not implemented)
+   3. Drift - Tweak test (not implemented)
- d.
-Amplifiers.
+   4. Amplifiers.
 There is a chip (TSC2010-IDT, https://www.digikey.com/en/products/detail/stmicroelectronics/TSC2011IYDT/13244059, 20x for 3.3v and 0.075 shunt) that creates one voltage signal for differential action.
 That will reduce complexity, use fewer A/D, and be more accurate.
 2. Voltage Sensor
 3. Temperature Sensor
 4. Hysteresis Model
 5. Coulombic Efficiency and Drift
 6. Coulomb Counter
- a.
-Temperature derivative on counting is a new concept.
+   1. Temperature derivative on counting is a new concept.
 I believe I am pioneering this idea of technology.
 That the temperature effects are large enough to fundamentally increase the order of Coulomb Counting.
- b.
-My notion seems to be backed up by high sensitivity
+   2. My notion seems to be backed up by high sensitivity
 7. Dynamic Model
- a.
-Not sure this is even needed to due to low bandwidth of daily charge cycle.
+   1. Not sure this is even needed to due to low bandwidth of daily charge cycle.
 Average out.
- b.
-Leave this in design for now for study.
+   2. Leave this in design for now for study.
 Able to disable
 8. EKF
- a.
-Failure isolation
+   1. Failure isolation
- b.
-A-hr displayed on OLED for reference - quick check on EKF.
+   2. A-hr displayed on OLED for reference - quick check on EKF.
 9. Redundancy
- a.
-Virtual triplex Ib_Amp, Ib_No-amp, Vb
+   - Virtual triplex Ib_Amp, Ib_No-amp, Vb

 ## Calibration checklist
 1. Delta adjustment for Vb.
 2. Nothing to do for Tb.
 If heater kit, make sure Tb is inside the jacket next to the battery case.
-3. Collect extreme ranges of data.
+3. Collect extreme ranges of data
- a.
-0, +/- 0.3C (30% of max A-h capacity in A)
+   1. 0, +/- 0.3C (30% of max A-h capacity in A)
- b.
-S/W: Ib amp, Ib no amp, Vb
+   2. S/W: Ib amp, Ib no amp, Vb
- c.
-Hardware: clamp multi-meter next to shunt, multi meter on Vb
+   3. Hardware: clamp multi-meter next to shunt, multi meter on Vb
 4. Use spreadsheet to estimate first order polynomial fit to current data.
 Checks bias and gain for linearity.
 These devices are linear so if that's not what is seen on plots, check data.
 5. To date, my work has not been precise enough to see temperature dependence on shunt calibration.
 6. Real runs using battery heater to establish VOC(SoC, Tb) and determine capacity, which should be > rating.